tferracina/ArDCA-Python/writeup.typ

 $ <corr>
 A positive $C_(i j)(A, B)$ means that $A$ at $i$ and $B$ at $j$ co-occur more often than expected by chance.
 The reverse is true for a negative value, where the residues occur less often than expected.
 The covariance matrix is computed across the whole alignment, and it contains crucial information about pairwise correlations between residues.

-From here, all classical DCA methods use the empirical frequency counts as constraints under which the Maximum Entropy Principle will find the most accurate and least biased distribution.
-As previously alluded, the solution to this system is the Potts model:
+From here, all classical DCA methods use the previously defined tools and assume that the rows of the MSAs are independent events drawn from a Potts-model distribution,

 $
-  P(bold(S)) prop exp(sum_(i) h_i (s_i) + sum_(i < j) J_(i j)(s_i, s_j))
+  P(bold(sigma)) = 1 / Z exp(sum_(i) h_i (sigma_i) + sum_(i < j) J_(i j)(sigma_i, sigma_j))
 $
 where the local field represents the single-column, and the couplings represent the column pairs.

-The problem with this approach is that learning all of the $h_i, J_(i j)$ directly is difficult.
-To find them, an evaluation of the partition function $Z$ is required, which entails summing over the potentionally astronomical $q^L$ possible sequences.
+The problem with this approach is that learning the interaction parameter $J_(i j)$ from observations is a nontrivial inference problem.
+It requires an evaluation of the partition function $Z$, whose number of terms grows exponentially as the number of sequences grows ($q^L$).
 The distinct implementations of DCA introduce approximations to bypass this complex computation.
 The first implementation of DCA was done through a message passing algorithm.
 This algorithm was computationally costly as it was based on a slowly converging iterative scheme@weigt2009.
-In this paper, we will explore the innovations in models using the DCA framework following its conception.
+In this paper, we will explore some important innovations in models using the DCA framework following its conception.

 = Evolution of DCA Methods

 == Mean-field DCA (2011)
-The mean-field Direct Coupling Analysis (mfDCA) algorithm, introduced by Morcos et al. (2011), provides a computationally feasible approximation of the Potts model used to disentangle direct from indirect correlations in multiple sequence alignments. mfDCA's method includes reweighing the sequences, using maximum entropy formulation of the distribution, and a small-coupling expansion to reduce the inference problem to the inversion of the correlation matrix@morcos2011.
+The mean-field Direct Coupling Analysis (mfDCA) algorithm, introduced by Morcos et al. (2011), provides a computationally feasible approximation of the Potts model used to disentangle direct from indirect correlations in multiple sequence alignments. mfDCA's method includes reweighing the sequences, using maximum entropy formulation of the distribution, and a small-coupling expansion to reduce the inference problem to the inversion of the correlation matrix@mfDCA.

 === Method
 The authors found the raw frequency counts to be suffering from sampling bias, so the weight of highly similar sequences was reduced.
 Each sequence $A^a$ is assigned a weight